sinProject-Inc/sveltekit-authentication-example/README.md

 # SvelteKit Authentication Example

-This is an example of how tow to sign up, sing in, authenticate, send PIN code mai, sign in with Google and sign in with Twitter.
+This is an example of how to sign up, sign in, authenticate, send PIN code by email, sign in with Google and sign in with Twitter.

 ## Sign up